DolbyUUU/Reinforcement-Calibration-SimCSE/README.md

 # 🔥 Reinforcement Calibration SimCSE

-Reinforcement Calibration SimCSE is an advanced model designed for **Semantic Textual Similarity (STS)** tasks.
+Reinforcement Calibration SimCSE is a model designed for **Semantic Textual Similarity (STS)** tasks.
 It builds upon the **SimCSE framework** by incorporating **artificial potential fields**, **perceptual loss**, and **reinforcement learning from human feedback (RLHF)** to enhance the quality of sentence embeddings.
 This repository includes the code for training, fine-tuning, and evaluating the model, along with a user-friendly GUI for collecting human feedback.

 ---